 Combining the study of sociology and social policy enables you to build an understanding of how societies attempt to meet the needs of their populations at different points in time.

-A significant part of Year 3 is the Individual Study module where you'll consolidate and deepen your sociological knowledge and understanding through autonomous work.
+For many students, a significant part of Year 3 is the Individual Study module, which allows you to consolidate and deepen your knowledge and understanding through autonomous work.

 Please note that the list of optional modules and their availability may be subject to change.
 We continually review and where appropriate, revise the range of modules on offer to reflect changes in the subject and ensure the best student experience.
 Modules will vary when studied in combination with another subject.